jaredt17/CustomShell_C/README.md

 ## Compiling the Shell
 To compile, be in the root directory of the project where the makefile is.
 Make command: `make`
+If compiling fails, open and save lex.yy.c and try again!

 ## Running the Shell
 To run the shell type the command: `./lexical`